AkerBP/deos-cognite-functions-template/README.md

 - For an overview of read/write accesses granted for different resources and projects, see `client.iam.token.inspect()`

 ## Updating time series at prescribed schedules
-The following steps describe how to run our Cognite Function to calculate daily average drainage rate on a prescribed schedule.
-- We first make an instance of our Cognite Function with the Python SDK (run in `run_functions.ipynb`)
+To run a Cognite Function to calculate daily average drainage rate on a prescribed schedule, we first make an instance of this function with the Python SDK (code snippets from `run_functions.ipynb`)
 ```
 func_drainage = client.functions.create(
     name="avg-drainage-rate",